sahilrajput03/sahilrajput03/learning-figma.md

 **Show help shortcuts for tools**: `Ctrl+shift+?` (or use the bottom right `?` button and select `Keyboard Shortcuts`) and switch to `Tools` tab to view the tools shortcuts.

-**Hand tool**: Hold down `space` key to activate hand tool temporarily and move the page with mouse simply.
+**Hand tool - BEST WAY TO MOVE AROUND PAGE**: Hold down `space` key to activate hand tool temporarily and move the page with mouse simply.

 **Zoom**: Hold down `ctrl` key to enable zoom with mouse scroll.
 NOTE: pgdown scroll causes to zoom out, **pageup** scroll causes to **`ZOOM-IN`** in the canvas.